 Every summer, we receive questions from clients regarding safe gardening practices with their pets.
 Particularly, clients are concerned about gardening compost and what happens if their dog eats it.

 Composting is an environmentally friendly way of recycling your kitchen waste and other compostable items.
 While compost is great for your garden, it is very harmful to your dog!

-Decaying food material contains many types of mold and the mold spores produce mycotoxins.
-Therefore, consuming mold will cause mycotoxin ingestion and your pet will show signs of tremors and imbalance.
+Decaying food material contains many types of mould and the mould spores produce mycotoxins.
+Therefore, consuming mould will cause mycotoxin ingestion and your pet will show signs of tremors and imbalance.
 Other notable signs could include vomiting/diarrhea, fever and excitability.
 These symptoms can last for many days if not treated.

 Diagnosis is based on clinical exam findings and owner history.
 There are no practical tests for compost and mycotoxin ingestion, so you need to rely on an astute veterinarian to make the diagnosis.
 Once properly diagnosed, your veterinarian can start implementing the necessary treatments and therapies.

 Treatment should be implemented ASAP.
 Veterinarians will induce vomiting if ingestion has occurred a short time ago and there is no vomiting as a symptom.
 In addition, activated charcoal should be administered to help bind and absorb the toxins within the gastrointestinal system.
 Intravenous fluids are also beneficial to support the body and prevent dehydration.

 Fortunately, prevention is easy.
 Make sure you keep a closed, air-tight bin for your kitchen compost and make it out of reach from your pets.
 If you have a backyard compost bin, be very careful to prevent access to your pets and always supervise your pets while they are around.
 If you do happen to see your dog eat compost, call your veterinarian right away for advice -- do not wait for symptoms to show.

 We hope this helps and let us know if you have any other questions!